lucified/minard-backend/docs/api/api-notifications.md

 ### Response

-- Response status is `201` when notification is successfully created.
+Returns a JSON API object with a single notification resource corresponding to the one that was created.

-Response body:
+Response code is `201`.

+*Example response body:*
 ```json
 {
   "data": {